danyelbarboza/News-Portals-Keyword-Scraper/README.md

 # G1 Keyword Scraper

 ## Description
-A web scraping tool to extract the latest news from the G1 portal and count the occurrences of a specific keyword in the **full text** of each article.
+A web scraping tool to extract the latest news from the G1 news portal and count the occurrences of a specific keyword in the body of each article.
 Developed in Python, using the `requests`, `BeautifulSoup`, and `csv` libraries to process and store the extracted data.

 ## Key Features
 ### News Extraction